kevinmadson026/firetv-remapper/README.md

 If your router assigns IP addresses automatically, consider creating a DHCP reservation for the Fire TV.
 Otherwise, its IP address may change and you may need to update `run.bat` or `run_linux.sh`.

-Before pushing the script, verify the ADB connection:
+Before starting the launcher, verify the ADB connection:

 ```bash
 adb connect YOUR_FIRE_TV_IP:5555